dfinity/motoko/doc/md/reference/language-manual.md

     In addition, intermediate state changes made by the call are not observable by any of its own `query`  or `composite query` callees.

-In either case, `<pat>` provides access to a context value identifying the *caller* of the shared query function.
+In either case, `<pat>` provides access to a context value identifying the *caller* of the shared function.

 :::note